 With this 3-inch dial, you won’t need to squint to see the temperature.
 It’s easy to hold and has a probe cover that protects the tip and your fingers during storage!

-The face displays USDA-recommended temperatures for various types of meat, so the arrow lines up with the kind of meat and the temperature simultaneously.
-The probe features a shaded section, allowing you to dig deep to insert it into the meat.
+The face displays USDA-recommended temperatures for various types of meat, so the arrow lines up with both the type of meat and the corresponding temperature simultaneously.
+The probe features a shaded section, allowing you to insert it deeply into the meat.

 Safe-Serve Instant Read Kitchen Thermometer